BruceTheVeteran/LeagueOfLegends-Api/README.md

-# League of Legends RGAPI
+# League of Legends API

 Basic Js for pulling data from the Official League of Legends API